Stuycs-K/finalproject-09-yampolsky-stella-chen/DEVLOG-Daniel.md

 ### 2025-5-16 - Setup the Proposal
 Approximately 20 minutes was spent finalizing project ideas (what type of ciphers to do), timelines, and the structure of the project.

+### 2025-5-17 - Researching
+Approximately 40 minutes was spend researching the Columnar Transposition cipher and fixing up some stuff in the repo.